AREN'T HEMP AND MARIJUANA THE SAME?

 WHY CAN YOU GROW IT?

-Sarah Murphy pitched her family the idea of growing hemp in a Chipoltle's parking lot, and that's what got the ball rolling.
+Sarah Murphy (Iris' sister) originally pitched her family the idea of growing hemp in a Chipoltle's parking lot, and that's what got the ball rolling.
 Sarah had worked on cannabis farm previously in Colorado, and when she heard of the hemp movement in New York State, she looked into it.
 Applying for the Industrial Hemp Research Program involved a lot of work, including writing a business plan as well as a research proposal.
 Homestead Hemp was granted a permit to grow and research the plant, mainly focusing on growth for the use of CBD oil.

 CAN HEMP GET ME HIGH?

 Your lungs will fail before your brain attains any high from smoking industrial hemp.
 We don't recommend trying it.
+However, you can smoke it, and still access the benefits of CBD.

 CAN I COME VISIT YOUR FARM?

 Absolutely!
-We ask that you schedule a confirmed visit.
+I ask that you schedule a confirmed visit.
 Shoot us an email with your request and we'll get back to you as soon as we can.
 Please do not just show up to the farm hoping for a tour, because we may not be available to give you one!

 DO YOU HAVE SECURITY AT THE FARM?